menu

 One downside of living in Tar Heel is that it can take a long time to commute to work.
 In Tar Heel, the average commute to work is 40.56 minutes, which is quite a bit higher than the national average.

-Being a small town, Tar Heel does not have a public transit system used by locals to get to and from work.
+Tar Heel is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics